Thead12/Data-Algorithms-Optimisation-S1/README.md

 Repository for storing code from Semester 1 of Data, Algorithms and Optimisation module.

 Things to do
-1. Continue performance testing - settle on a file format
+1. Continue performance testing - settle on a file format !
 2. Look at week 2
-3. Complete reports for week 2 and 3
+4. Continue with week 6-7